The Common Fundamental Plane of X-ray Emissions from Pulsars and Magnetars in Quiescence: Abstract

 \section{Abstract}

-{\textbf{Magnetars are a unique class of neutron stars characterized by their incredibly strong magnetic fields.
+Magnetars are a unique class of neutron stars characterized by their incredibly strong magnetic fields.
 Unlike normal pulsars whose X-ray emission was driven by rotational energy loss, magnetars exhibit distinct X-ray emissions thought to be driven by their strong magnetic fields.
 Here we present the results of magnetar X-ray spectra analysis in their quiescent state.
 Most of the spectra of magnetars can be fitted with a model consisting of a power-law and a black body component.
-We found that the luminosity of the power-law component can be described by a function of black body temperature and its emission radius.
+We found that the luminosity of the power-law component can be described by a function of black-body temperature and emission-region radius.
 The same relation was seen in pulsars whose X-ray emission mechanism is thought to be different.
-The fact that magnetars and pulsars share a common fundamental plane in the space spanned by non-thermal X-ray luminosity, surface temperature, and the radius of the thermally emitting region indicates that further fundamental information is necessary to gain a complete comprehension of the magnetospheric emissions from these two classes of neutron stars.}}
+The fact that magnetars and pulsars share a common fundamental plane in the space spanned by non-thermal X-ray luminosity, surface temperature and the radius of the thermally emitting region presents both challenges and hints to theoretical models for a complete comprehension of the magnetospheric emissions from these two classes of neutron stars.